MrAlexSee/InterviewTopics/README.md

     cout << prefix << '\"' << val << '\"' << endl;
 }

-// Template class and template function (in template class) specialization.
+// Note: it is not possible to only specialize the member function parameter
-// Note: it is not possible to only specialize the member function without specializing the class. template<>
+// without specializing the class parameter. template<>
 template<>
 void Box<string>::dumpVal(const int &prefix)